simeononsecurity/simeononsecurity.ch/content/red-team-course/user-persistence/index.en.md

 2. **`reg_set` to add, `reg_query` to verify, `reboot` to test** the value in a lab.
 3. **Like legitimate software, no `.exe` in the name.** A file-extension value stands out in the key.
 4. **User payloads go to the user's appdata, SYSTEM payloads to System32 or SysWOW64.**
+5. **It creates a visible file artifact, often a `.lnk`, and Explorer-launched execution is easy to correlate.**
+6. **Sysmon, registry auditing, Autoruns, Windows Defender, and EDR telemetry** help identify these changes.
+The relevant evidence includes registry writes, task creation, file creation, and child processes.
+7. **Compare the default values in a disposable VM, record the registry locations, and restore the snapshot.** Do not alter a real logon path for this objective.
+8. **The registry write and the later logon process still produce telemetry.** In-memory execution changes the delivery path, not the defender's view of the persistence location.

 **Exercise**